Dominican authorities investigate Rays’ Wander Franco for an alleged relationship with a minor

 Franco is hitting .281 with 17 homers and 58 RBIs this season.
 He had played in 40 consecutive games before taking Sunday off, hitting .411 (23 for 56) with six homers and 11 RBIs over his past 11 games.

-One of Tampa Bay’s top prospects, 22-year-old Osleivis Basabe, started Sunday at shortstop in his major league debut.
+One of Tampa Bay’s top prospects, 22-year-old Osleivis Basabe, started Sunday at shortstop in his major league debut and was in the lineup again for Monday’s series opener in San Francisco.

 Franco, who was on a seven-game hitting streak in which he was batting .517 with three homers and seven RBIs, sat on the bench in the Rays’ dugout during a portion of Sunday’s game.
 He left in the fifth inning and was not in the clubhouse following a 9-2 loss to the Guardians.

+A day later, manager Kevin Cash declined to discuss the situation in specifics but said he remained confident in his club’s ability to focus on baseball.

+“It’s a good group, a good balance of young players that bring a lot of energy, we’ve got some veterans that have really done a nice job over the course of the season withstanding a long season and the stuff that goes into a five-month season,” Cash said.
+“I am confident in that.
+We’ve been playing pretty good baseball, let’s see if we can continue.”

-After the game, Rays manager Kevin Cash was asked whether there was any issue with Franco not playing other than a regular day off.
+After Sunday’s game, Cash was asked whether there was any issue with Franco not playing other than a regular day off.
 Cash replied: “No.”

 “I’m aware of the speculation, and I’m not going to comment any further on that,” Cash said.
 “The day off was because (it was) a day off.”